mdgo23/mdgo23/README.md

 ### Hi, I’m Marelyn
 - 👀 I’m currently a sophomore at Wellesley College pursuing a major in Computer Science and minor in Statistics.
-- 🌱 I’m currently an AI Studio Fellow with Cadence Design Systems where I am working with a team of four other students to develop a CNN binary classification model to determine whether a printed circuit board design is good/bad based on key metrics such as number of crossings.
+- 🌱 I’m currently an AI Studio Fellow with Cadence Design Systems where I am working with a team of four other students to develop a CNN binary classification model to determine whether a printed circuit board design is good/bad based on key metrics such as number of crossings. (can be found here: https://github.com/kbei5234/AI-for-PCB-Design.git)
 - 💞️ I’m interested in the intersections between space explorations and AI, accessibility and AI, and how AI impacts our society.
 - 📫 How to reach me: gmarelyn023@gmail.com
 - 😄 Pronouns: she/her/hers